History Files

 c.6000 BC

 The Maglemosian culture of Northern Europe is ended by the Lake Agassiz ice dam flood and Britain is now isolated from access on foot, cutting it off from all but boat travel.
-The Kongemose succeeds the Maglemosian in Denmark and the south-western tip of Sweden.
+The Kongemose succeeds the Maglemosian in Denmark and the south-western tip of Sweden, while the Janislavice continues on its eastern flank.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.